In partnership with

 - CaBan (Bangor University and the University of Chester)

 - Cardiff Partnership (Cardiff Metropolitan University working in collaboration with its associated schools, Cardiff University, the University of Oxford and other partners)

-- Yr Athrofa: Professional Learning Partnership (University of Wales Trinity St David, Camarthen and Swansea)
+- Yr Athrofa: Professional Learning Partnership (APLP) (University of Wales Trinity St David, Carmarthen and Swansea)

 How and when do you apply for teacher training in Wales?

 Applications usually open in October for entry in the following September and are through the UCAS Teacher Training website.
 Early application is recommended for the most popular courses, such as PGCE Primary and PGCE Secondary PE.

 In Apply 1 you can apply for up to three choices.
 If you have not received an offer during the first round of applications, or if you decide you don't want to accept an offer and apply elsewhere, you can proceed to Apply 2 and submit further applications to training providers one at a time.

 To apply for the salaried PGCE or the part-time PGCE you need to apply directly to The Open University in Wales.
 Check the Discover Teaching website for further information..

 As a trainee teacher you may be able to access funding and support while you are training.
 This will vary depending on the subject you are training to teach, where and how you train, as well as where you normally live and your personal circumstances.
 To find out what you are eligible for, contact your Student Finance Company.